jp589/ASA3P_Singularity/README.md

 The main ASA3P pipeline can be found at: [https://github.com/oschwengers/asap/tree/master].

 The updated files are as follows:
-  1. A recipe to build the singularity image based on the ASA3P dockerfile.
+  1. A recipe to build the singularity image based on the ASA3P dockerfile. `ASAP_Singularity_recipe`
-  2. The scaffold .fasta file for _Listeria monocytogenes_ SRR3330409, produced by the ASA3P pipeline in the scaffolding step.
+  2. The scaffold .fasta file for _Listeria monocytogenes_ SRR3330409, produced by the ASA3P pipeline in the scaffolding step. `Listeria_monocytogenes_SRR3330409.fasta`
       * This is required as input during the singularity build step to initialize the CARD database properly for the rgi conda enviornment.
   4. An updated version of the PROKKA perl script to ignore the version check for BARRNAP.
-It is assumed that the BARRNAP version (here 0.8) will be compatible with PROKKA 1.12.
+It is assumed that the BARRNAP version (here 0.8) will be compatible with PROKKA 1.12. `prokka`
-  6. An updated bash script to initialize the ASA3P pipeline using the `singularity run` command.
+  6. An updated bash script to initialize the ASA3P pipeline using the `singularity run` command. `asap-singularity.sh`
-  7. An updated groovy script for the ABR step to utilize the `rgi` conda environment instead of initializing a secondary singularity container.
+  7. An updated groovy script for the ABR step to utilize the `rgi` conda environment instead of initializing a secondary singularity container. `asap-abr.groovy`
-  8. An updated `aro.json` file (version 3.2.9) downloaded from the Comprehensive Antibiotic Resistance Database at [https://card.mcmaster.ca/download].
+  8. An updated `aro.json` file (version 3.2.9) downloaded from the Comprehensive Antibiotic Resistance Database at [https://card.mcmaster.ca/download]. `aro.json`

 In order to recreate the singularity image please follow the steps below:
   1. Choose a location for the ASA3P pipeline, make a dedicated ASA3P directory and enter it.